 History Of Irish Wedding Rings

 In the early centuries, Celtic warriors wore a simple band made out of gold, silver or bronze.
 This type of wedding ring is known as a plain wedding ring.
 However, during the Middle Ages, the design became more ornate.
-Men began to wear a single ring which incorporated symbols of strength and power.
-These symbols included crosses, swords and shields.
-Women’s celtic wedding bands usually consisted of a circle or oval shape with a cross inside it.
+Men began to wear a single ring incorporating symbols of strength and power.
+These symbols included crosses, swords, and shields.
+Women’s Celtic wedding bands usually consist of a circle or oval shape with a cross.

 In the 16th century, the Tudor dynasty introduced new jewelry trends into Britain.
 One of these trends was the use of diamonds.
 As a result, diamond wedding rings became popular among wealthy brides.
 During this period, the Irish also adopted the trend.
 However, instead of using diamonds, they chose to incorporate pearls and other precious stones.